Chris Minh Nguyen, Ph.D.

 Los Angeles, California

-I am an Associate Clinical Professor at the UCLA Semel Institute for Neuroscience and Human Behavior and maintain a private practice in Los Angeles.
+Dr. Thaler is an Associate Clinical Professor at the UCLA Semel Institute for Neuroscience and Human Behavior and maintain a private practice in Los Angeles.

-I am currently active in private practice, teaching, writing, editing, and serving various local and national neuropsychology and cross-cultural groups.
+She is currently active in private practice, teaching, writing, editing, and serving various local and national neuropsychology and cross-cultural groups.

-Palo Alto, California
+Palo alto, California

 1) Increase the availability of Transcranial Magnetic Stimulation (TMS) for treatment-resistant depression in Veterans and

-2) Gain a greater understanding of the treatment efficacy of TMS in our complex Veteran population.
+2) Gain a greater understanding of the treatment efficacy of TMS in our complex Veteran population